 Medical professionals recommend that former workers at Olin Mathieson contact their doctor about possible exposure to asbestos.

-There are many jobs in the metal industry that regularly faced asbestos exposure hazards.
+There are many jobs in the chemical industry that regularly faced asbestos exposure hazards.
 The positions at Olin most commonly exposed to asbestos include:

 • Maintenance Crews

-Because of the overwhelming use of asbestos in aluminum work sites around the country, many Ohio Olin workers affected by asbestos-related diseases have sought financial compensation through litigation.
+Because of the overwhelming use of asbestos in industrial work sites around the country, many Olin workers affected by asbestos-related diseases have sought financial compensation through litigation.

 ABOUT THE LYON FIRM

 Joseph Lyon has 17 years of experience representing individuals in complex litigation matters.
 He has represented individuals in every state against many of the largest companies in the world.